 Some days are just harder to write than others.
 Some days you’d rather be lazy and some days you’d rather sulk.

 Is that what a successful writer does?

-, I’ve had my moments where I didn’t feel like writing a blog post for next week.
-Still, I made sure a blog post was published on schedule. five years of blogging
+Even after five years of blogging, I’ve had my moments where I didn’t feel like writing a blog post for next week.
+Still, I made sure a blog post was published on schedule.

 How’d I do it?
 I changed my mindset.